OnlyFans Burnout Is Real — And It Will End Your Career Before the Algorithm Does

 - Create content in advance and schedule it during your break period

-- Set an auto-reply letting subscribers know your return date
+- Set an auto-reply with your return date

 - Frame it positively: “I’m taking a few days to create something amazing for you”